ccherry2/earthsystemsmodel2/manuscript.md

 For the accuracy metric, Mean Squared Error was used within the model training.
 However, the two metrics used for the validation set were Root Mean Squared Error and Mean Absolute Error.
 It is best to test multiple metrics in case there are tradeoffs between them.

 The hyperparameters were tested and tuned to find the best number of trees to include in the forest, the number of features to include in every split, the maximum number of levels, the minimum samples, and the minimum samples required in each leaf node.
-A random grid was created with options.
+A random grid was created with parameter options.
 Then, these parameters were searched to see if a better combination of hyperparameters was possible.
-Ultimately, the default hyperparameters worked well for most cases except the n_estimator value which resulted in better model outcomes when changed.
+Ultimately, the default hyperparameters worked well for most cases except the n_estimator value which resulted in better model outcomes when changed to 300.

 Table 1 below demonstrates the model configurations tested for Random Forest models, including the variables included, the metric, the value of the metric tested, and if any hyperparameter values were changed from the default.